Nikon D5 vs D40

 |Nikon D50« »||Y||-||-||-||-||-||2.0||-||-||-||Nikon D50|

 The D5 is a recent model that features in the current product line-up of Nikon.
 In contrast, the D40 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D40 was succeeded by the Nikon D40X.
+Further information on the two cameras, as well as related accessories, can be found on the official Nikon website.

 Review summary: Nikon D5 vs D40